david-chambers/hackathon-handbook/android/readme.md

 2. An Android device that is [set up for development][developer-enabled-device]

-## Create the project
+## Create the project in Android Studio
-Open Android Studio and select 'Start a new Android Studio Project'
+1. Open Android Studio and select 'Start a new Android Studio Project'

 TODO: <image here>